 This was not an isolated incident; it stings all the more because it’s happened so many times before.
 Just some of those we’ve lost: Eric Garner, Bettie Jones, Michael Brown, Tamir Rice, Gabriella Nevarez, Michelle Cusseaux, Ahmaud Arbery, Breonna Taylor, Kathryn Johnston, Anthony Hill, Kevin Davis, Walter Scott, Jordan Davis, Renisha McBride, Philando Castile, Freddie Gray, Sandra Bland, Trayvon Martin, Tanisha Anderson, Oscar Grant, Dominique Clayton, John Crawford, Alton Sterling, Atatiana Jefferson, Nicholas Thomas, Amadou Diallo, David McAtee and more in communities across the country.
 Let us remember their names.

-As a white woman with all the inherent privileges, I cannot fully imagine the depth of the pain that our black and brown colleagues are feeling.
+As a white woman with privilege, I cannot fully imagine the depth of the pain that our black and brown colleagues are feeling.
 As much as I have thought that I have been working for justice, I have been jolted out of my privilege to recognize again that deep injustices along racial lines continue unabated.
 I believe that we have made progress, but the forces that deprive Black lives the belief that they matter are persistent.

 We need our collective White, Brown, Black voices to join together to say out loud that we are committed to anti-racism.
 And we need our actions to demonstrate that commitment.